-Because we are a Georgia-based law firm, we specialize in consumer protection solutions for Georgians, utilizing both Georgia laws and regulations, and the large body of law created by the U.S. Congress for the protection of consumers that applies in all fifty states.
+Because we are a Georgia-based law firm, we specialize in consumer protection solutions for Georgians, utilizing both Georgia laws and regulations and the large body of law created by the U.S. Congress for the protection of consumers that apply in all fifty states.

-Matters that we are skilled in assisting Georgia consumers include, but are not limited to:
+Matters that we are skilled in assisting Georgia consumers to include, but are not limited to:

 A brief overview of one of Georgia’s consumer protection statutes is listed below:

 Let us help you with your legal concerns about Consumer Protection Litigation – Contact Us Today.

 The Georgia Debt Adjustment Act (GDAA) (OCGA §§ 18-5-1 et seq.) is a law enacted to protect Georgia consumers from unfair, deceptive and illegal practices in the debt adjusting business.

 - “Debt adjusting” means doing business in debt adjustments, budget counseling, debt management, or debt pooling service or holding oneself out, by words of similar import, as providing services to debtors in the management of their debts and contracting with a debtor for a fee to:

 - Effect the adjustment, compromise, or discharge of any account, note, or other indebtedness of the debtor; or

 - Receive from the debtor and disburse to his or her creditors any money or another thing of value.

 When a company, person or other entity offers to perform debt adjusting services for a Georgia consumer the company, person or entity is restricted to entering the consumer into a Debt Management Plan, or DMP.
 A legal DMP should function as follows: